Breakpoints are source code markers that let you suspend program execution at a specific point and examine its behavior.

 Set a line breakpoint

-To set a temporary line breakpoint, press Ctrl+Shift+Alt+F8.
-It will be removed from your project right after it has been hit.
+To set a temporary line breakpoint, press Ctrl+Alt+Shift+F8.
+The breakpoint will be removed from your project right after it is hit.

 Remove a line breakpoint

-To avoid accidentally removing a breakpoint and losing its parameters, you can choose to remove breakpoints by dragging them to the editor, or by clicking the middle mouse button: in the Settings/Preferences dialog (Ctrl+Alt+S) go to and select Drag to the editor or click with middle mouse button.
+To avoid accidentally removing a breakpoint and losing its parameters, you can choose to remove breakpoints by dragging them to the editor, or by clicking the middle mouse button: open the Settings/Preferences dialog (Ctrl+Alt+S), go to , and select Drag to the editor or click with middle mouse button.
 Clicking a breakpoint will then toggle its state (enabled/disabled).